aleshaleksey/fansys23/08-spell-list.md

 |Concentration|local|
 |Save|-|

 **Description**: Summons a [level I wind sprite](monsters-npcs/spirits.md#wind-sprite) to faithfully serve and fight for you.
-The sprite communicates with its summoner and other water spirits and is intelligent enough to understand gestures of other mortal entities.
+The sprite communicates with its summoner and other wind spirits and is intelligent enough to understand gestures of other mortal entities.

 **Special**:

 - You can only have one summon at any one time.
 - The summon appears either at the end of the caster's turn, or the start of the caster's next turn.
 However it cannot act until the start of the caster's next turn.
+It is not surprised when it appears.

 **Limitation**: The Sprite can only be summoned in an area that is not obstructed by either liquid or solid media, weather (and other) effects such as sandstorms and rain do not count towards this limitation.
 In case of an attempt to summon a wind sprite in forbidden terrain, the spell ends with "catastrophic failure".